Stoxum/casinocoin-dev-portal/content/reference-stoxumd.md

 ### Peer Status Stream

-The admin-only `peer_status` stream reports a large amount of information on the activities of other `casinocoind` servers to which this server is connected, in particular their status in the consensus process.
+The admin-only `peer_status` stream reports a large amount of information on the activities of other `stoxumd` servers to which this server is connected, in particular their status in the consensus process.

 Example of a Peer Status stream message: